kyungrae/study/designing-data-intensive-applications/part3.md

 #### Reduce-Side Joins and Grouping

-In many datasets it is common for one record to have an association with another record: a foreign key in a relational meodel, a document reference in a document meodel, or an edge in a graph model.
+In many datasets it is common for one record to have an association with another record: a foreign key in a relational meodel, a document reference in a document model, or an edge in a graph model.
 A join is necessary whenever you have some code that needs to access records on both sides of that association.

-When we talk about joings in the context of batch processing, we mean resolving all ocurrences of some assocication within a dataset.
+When we talk about joins in the context of batch processing, we mean resolving all ocurrences of some assocication within a dataset.

 ##### Example: analysis of user activity events